in your area.

-From a business perspective, a lien is a claim against a particular property.
+From a business perspective, a is a claim against a particular property.
 Those claims usually belong to the individual who is owed a debt, generally a mortgage lender or the producer of a loan.
 Also known as "security interests", a lien may be a consensual agreement or it may be involuntary.

 - Consensual lien - A lien is a consensual agreement if the lender and the borrower agree that the borrower's property will have a lien placed on it from the onset of the loan.